Isabelle Grant

 Isabelle Lyon Dean Grant (3 July 1896 — 1 June 1977) was a leader of the blind civil rights movement and worked to improve education for blind children around the world.

 Early life

 Grant was born in Lossiemouth, a town in Moray, Scotland.
 Her parents were Jane and William Dean.
 She had 3 siblings.
-Her 3 of her maternal uncles were captains of schooners, while her father was not.
+3 of her maternal uncles were captains of schooners, while her father was not.
 He instilled a love of education into Grant during her childhood.

 Grant attended public school in her hometown and Elgin Academy.
 In 1917, she earned a master's degree from University of Aberdeen in English and French.
 She taught in England and Scotland for 5 years after the completion of her degree.
 Additionally, she studied at Sorbonne in Paris and the University of Madrid, where she became fluent in Spanish.